intesys/ymock/README.md

 ![Demo app with launcher](.preview/scrn-03.png)

-This app's use case is to manage a `msw` instance launched by a host app;
+yMock's use case is to manage a `msw` instance launched by a host app;
-This is the default behavior when you run `yarn dev`, so you'll have to launch the app from a "demo" page rendered at `/`; if you try to run the app from its own route (`/__${APP_NAME}`) you will get an error.
+This is the default behavior when you run `yarn dev`, so you'll have to launch yMock from a "demo" page rendered at `/`; if you try to run yMock from its own route (`/__${APP_NAME}`) you will get an error.

 ### Standalone mode

-For cases when you want to develop the app
+For cases when you want to develop yMock
-_without_ tying it to the host app (for example, you may want to provide your own mock instance of msw, or rapidly iterate on the UI), enable `STANDALONE_MODE` in `.env`.
+_without_ tying it to the host app (for example, you may want to rapidly iterate on the UI), enable `STANDALONE_MODE` in `.env` (and re-run the server).
-This way, the msw instance required by the app will be pre-populated locally, without needing to look for it in the window object.
+This way, the `msw` instance required by the app will be pre-populated locally, without needing to look for it in the window object.